beginning of content

 Family violence during pregnancy

-If you (or someone else) are in danger, or if you have been threatened, physically hurt or sexually assaulted, call triple zero (000).
+If you are (or someone else is) in danger, or if you have been threatened, hurt or sexually assaulted, call triple zero (000).

 Types of family violence

-Family violence is described by the Family Law Act 1975 as: “violent, threatening or other behaviour by a person that coerces or controls a member of the person’s family or cause the family member to be fearful".
+Family violence is described by the Family Law Act 1975 as: ‘violent, threatening or other behaviour by a person that coerces or controls a member of the person’s family or causes the family member to be fearful’.

 Family violence can include coercive and controlling behaviour.
 It does not have to include physical violence or threats.
 It can involve many types of abuse: